-Wythenshawe Community Farm is a registered charity (charity number 515619).
-It was set up in 1984 and has become one of the most popular facilities at the Park.
+Wythenshawe Community Farm is a registered charity (charity number 515619) which was set up in 1984.
+It has become one of the most popular facilities at the Park.

-The farm is open seven days a week, from 11:30am to 4pm during April to October and from 11:30am to 3pm during November to March.
+The farm is open seven days a week, from 11:30am to 4pm between April and October, and from 11:30am to 3pm from November to March.

-Historically fruit and vegetables were grown in the garden to supply the Tatton family at the Hall, and the farm recently won funding to open its own shop, where they now sell a range of locally produced food including meat, their own seasonal vegetables, and eggs from the hens on site.
+Historically, fruit and vegetables were grown in the garden to supply the Tatton family at the Hall, and the farm now sells a range of locally produced food including meat, seasonal vegetables and eggs from the hens on site.